 The FHFA HPI is based on transactions for single-family properties involving conforming, conventional mortgages purchased or securitized by Fannie Mae or Freddie Mac.

-Conforming refers to a mortgage that both meets the underwriting guidelines of Fannie Mae or Freddie Mac and that does not exceed the conforming loan limit.
-For current and previously announced loan limits, references such as a table of county-specific limits and a map can be found at
+Conforming refers to a mortgage that both meets the underwriting guidelines of Fannie Mae or Freddie Mac and that does not exceed the conforming loan limit value.
+For current and previously announced loan limit values, references such as a table of county-specific limit values and a map can be found at

 Conventional mortgages are those loans that are neither insured nor guaranteed by the FHA, VA, or other federal government entities.